-Recruitment tip: Build a candidate experience survey into your recruitment process.
+Recruitment tip: Build a candidate experience survey in your recruitment process.
 In Recruitee, you can use integrated questionnaires or you can use an external service like Typeform to gather responses.
-Make sure to regularly report on satisfaction, experiences, and interview feedback from your candidates, hired or not
+Make sure to regularly report on satisfaction, experiences, and interview feedback from your candidates hired or not

 In the rush to get your job out on the market, you may be tempted to cover all your bases.
 Posting your vacancy on every platform, social, premium, or niche, may help you feel like you’ve done your best and you’re reaching the most candidates possible.

-In reality, however, posting on all job promotion channels can not only become unaffordable but may waste your time when it comes to managing the postings.
+In reality, however, posting on all job promotion channels is not only unaffordable but may waste your time when it comes to managing the postings.

 Not all job promotion channels will be relevant for your vacancies, so don’t spend the same amount of time or effort managing postings on them.

 Recruiting tip: Use your ATS or talent acquisition platform to start tracking your best-performing channels.
 Tag candidates by acquisition channel or application source as they come into your system.
 This way you can generate a report later on that reveals the source of your highest volume of candidates but also the highest quality.